-With strong relationships between our sector businesses, our academics and our devolved, business-focused Government, Wales’ Enterprise Zones can offer you some of the best funding packages in the UK, diverse skills from a loyal workforce, competitive property and salary costs, and a great place for you and your workforce to live.
+With strong relationships between our sector businesses, our academics and our devolved, business-focused Government, Wales’ Enterprise Zones can offer you some of the best funding packages in the UK, diverse skills from a loyal workforce, competitive property costs, and a great place for you and your workforce to live.

 Each Enterprise Zone is dedicated to one or more sectors, often because of the particular skills already established there.
 But it’s not just about heritage - our focus is on refreshing and developing skills.